hdShang/arxiv-daily/docs/cs-CV/2025-09-26/papers/250922169v1-dragganspace-latent-space-exploration-and-control-for-gans.md

 ---
 layout: default
-title: DragGANSpace: Latent Space Exploration and Control for GANs
+title: "DragGANSpace: Latent Space Exploration and Control for GANs"
 ---

 # DragGANSpace: Latent Space Exploration and Control for GANs